appsparkler/study/web/performance/maximiliano/class.md

     - it is viewport dependent
     - web-page-test toolkit has a tool to test speed-index
     - goal is to have a speed-index of 1500 or below.

+## Measuring Performance
+- measuring on different platforms
+    - simulate various conditions - based on what your users are going to experience.
+    - use personas to target all users
+    - use iOS and Android emulators
+    - Genymotion for Android emulators
+    - modern.ie (by microsoft) has tools to download virtual machines so that we can test our app on Windows
+    - cloud base solutions
+        - samsung remote test lab - https://developer.samsung.com/remote-test-lab
+        - AWS device farm
+        - perfecto
+        - browser-stack
 -